-Supreme Court stays demolition notice hours after Nashik dargah bulldozed
+Supreme Court stays demolition notice hours after Nashik dargah is bulldozed

-The bench asked the Bombay High Court registrar why a plea challenging the notice was not urgently listed before it.
+The bench asked the Bombay High Court registrar why a plea challenging the notice was not listed urgently.

-The Supreme Court on Wednesday stayed the demolition of an unauthorised dargah in Maharashtra’s Nashik, hours after it was already bulldozed by the city municipal authorities, reported The Times of India.
+The Supreme Court on Wednesday stayed the demolition of an unauthorised dargah in Maharashtra’s Nashik hours after it had already been bulldozed by the municipal authorities, reported The Times of India.

-The Nashik Municipal Corporation demolished the Satpeer Baba Dargah in the Kathe Galli area, which had been declared illegal by the Bombay High Court, between midnight on Tuesday and 6 am on Wednesday.
+The Satpeer Baba Dargah in the Kathe Galli area, which had been declared illegal by the Bombay High Court, was demolished between midnight on Tuesday and 6 am on Wednesday.

 Clashes broke out on Tuesday night during the demolition, leaving 21 police personnel injured.
 Three police vehicles were also damaged as a mob gathered at around 11.30 pm near Usmania Chowk and began throwing stones at officers and leaders from the Muslim community who tried to pacify them.